FAQs

 Crime

-This section focuses exclusively on the representation of individuals in general and serious crime cases.
+This section focuses exclusively on the representation of individuals (not businesses) in general and serious crime cases.
 Representative matters include charges related to violent and sexual assault, the illegal drugs trade, homicide and terrorism as well as work concerning organised crime activity, such as people trafficking and modern slavery cases.
 You may also include appellate cases and matters relating to alleged miscarriages of justice.

 We will consider work at all levels, from initial police dealings and high street advisory matters all the way to the Supreme Court and the European Court of Human Rights.
 Matters may be privately funded or undertaken on a legal aid basis.